ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Issuers may Register new Signed Statements about Artifacts, but they cannot delete or alter Signed Statements previously added to the append-only Log.
 A Transparency Service may restrict access to Signed Statements through access control policies.
 However, third parties (such as Auditors) would be granted access as needed to attest to the validity of the Artifact, Feed or the entirety of the Transparency Service.

-Trust in the Transparency Service itself is supported both by protecting their implementation (using, for instance, replication, trusted hardware, and remote attestation of system state) and by enabling independent audits of the correctness and consistency of its Registry, thereby holding the organization that operates it accountable.
+Trust in the Transparency Service itself is supported both by protecting their implementation (using, for instance, replication, trusted hardware, and remote attestation of a system's operational state) and by enabling independent audits of the correctness and consistency of its Registry, thereby holding the organization that operates it accountable.
 Unlike CT, where independent Auditors are responsible for enforcing the consistency of multiple independent instances of the same global Registry, each Transparency Service is required to guarantee the consistency of its own Registry (for instance, through the use of a consensus algorithm between replicas of the Registry), but assume no consistency between different Transparency Services.

 Breadth of access is critical so the Transparency Services specified in this architecture cater to two types of audiences: